NCMlab/Onboarding/Setting-up-your-weekly-meetings.md

 ## Preparing for your weekly meeting

-Before you meet with Kirstie each week, please copy the template within your `Weekly-Meetings.md` file and fill it in.
+Before you meet with Stef each week, please copy the template within your `Weekly-Meetings.md` file and fill it in.

 We'll keep all meetings in the same file so you can also add a "table of contents" at the top of the file to make navigating it a little easier.
 Please do not overwrite previous meetings!
 I'd like for us both to be able to look back at your responses over the course of your time in the lab and see how far you've come :grinning:.
 Please keep the most recent meetings at the top of the file and separate each meeting with a horizonal line (`---`).